ValenGu1t0/ValenGu1t0/README.md

-# Front-End Developer - Advanced Systems Analyst Student
+# Full-Stack Developer - Advanced Systems Analyst Student
 👋 Hi, I’m Valentino! <br>
 🖥 I'm a Full-Stack Developer and an advanced Systems Analyst student from Rosario, Argentina.<br> 📔 I'm currently in my last year of college and working as a freelance web developer.<br>